Bernie Sanders’ Popularity Dropping Among General Electorate Voters, ‘CNN’ Poll Reveals

-Independent Vermont Senator Bernie Sanders has a dedicated fan base that remains quite vocal despite the fact that he did not become the Democratic presidential candidate in the 2016 elections.
+Independent Vermont Senator Bernie Sanders has a dedicated fan base that remains quite vocal despite the fact that he did not become the Democratic presidential candidate for the 2016 election.
 Sanders has announced that he is running again for 2020, but some number-crunching suggests that he’s not starting off this campaign in as positive a position as last time.

 CNN details that their newest poll gives Sanders a 46 percent favorability rating.
 That isn’t necessarily bad, but the same poll put Bernie at a 45 percent unfavorable rating among likely voters.
-That puts him at a net +1, and the outlet notes that on average, his net favorability has been around -1 point in recent polls.
+That puts him at a net plus one, and the outlet notes that on average, his net favorability has been around negative one point in recent polls.

 That is a significant shift compared to where Sanders was as he wrapped his 2016 run.
-At that time, as things remained contentious between Bernie and Hillary supporters, the Vermont senator sat at a 59 percent favorable rating and net favorability rating of +23 points.
+At that time, as things remained contentious between Bernie and Hillary supporters, the Vermont senator sat at a 59 percent favorable rating and net favorability rating of plus 23 points.

 Sanders’ net favorability has been slowly declining since the 2016 election and appears to be shifting more rapidly lately.
 As of last December, Bernie was still in the 13 to 15 positive point range.
-CNN analyst Harry Enten noted via Twitter that he went through the polling data of the past 3.5 years to see how Sanders’ net favorability numbers have looked over time and he found some interesting results.
+CNN analyst Harry Enten noted via Twitter that he went through the polling data of the past 3.5 years to see how Sanders’ net favorability numbers have looked over time, and he found some interesting results.

 Polls show Bernie Sanders popularity among all voters is plummeting | Analysis by @ForecasterEnten https://t.co/uMkvHS74xR pic.twitter.com/aatT1JgXNB